danmayer/danmayer.github.com/_posts/2016-07-31-feature-branch-staging-servers.md

 2. Stakeholder feedback
 3. Long running branches (large groups of related features, 3rd party integrations, etc)

-We had each of the above cases, at [Offgrid-Electric](http://offgrid-electric.com/).
+We had each <!--more--> of the above cases, at [Offgrid-Electric](http://offgrid-electric.com/).
 All the cases point towards a staging environment.
 In normal feature development flow is a time where you want share your work, which should be deployed and available to some set of users.
 Let's explore how a single staging doesn't solve everything.

 # Staging Servers